quadrama/quadrama.github.io/_posts/2022-03-14-comp-drama-analysis-workshop.md

 ## Venue

 The workshop will take place on-site at the University of Cologne, Germany.
+Travel grants are available to a certain extent.
 Further details on the venue will follow soon.

 ## Timeline